fastmcp-me/aviationstack-mcp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] This PR does not contain plagiarized content.
 - [ ] The title of my pull request is a short description of the requested changes.
+- [ ] I have updated the README.md file with the new features/tools information.

 ## Note to reviewers